Peru are seeking to build on their convincing display against Uruguay when they take on an experimental Mexico side in Mendoza in Group C

 Peru: Fernandez; Rodriguez, Acasiete, Revoredo, Vilchez; Yotun, Guevara, Balbin, Ballon, Advincula; Guerrero

 Coach Sergio Markarian is set to adopt the 4-5-1 system which worked wonders in thwarting Uruguay on Monday evening.
-Juan Manuel Vargas has ruled himself fit for the encounter and stated that he is ready to "feature for 90 minutes" despite pulling up in their opening match.
-Jose Paolo Guerrero will again act as a lone striker, and scored against la Celeste, in what was only Peru's second international goal in 2011.
+Juan Manuel Vargas has declared himself fit for the encounter and stated that he is ready to "feature for 90 minutes", despite pulling up in their opening match.
+Jose Paolo Guerrero will again act as a lone striker after scoring against la Celeste, in what was only Peru's second international goal in 2011.

 |Mexico: Michel; Aguilar, Araujo, Reynoso, Mier; Chavez, Aquino; Reyes Enríquez, Giovani; Lugo.||

 Troubled El Tri are desperate for a win in this match against Peru after tasting defeat at the hands of Chile on Monday evening.
 Rafael Lugo, who is expected to lead the line for the Mexicans, has dubbed this tie "a do or die encounter”.
 Coach Jose de la Torre has no pressing concerns with injuries, yet another defeat for the largely inexperienced side puts them in a precarious position in Group C.